maartene/DCJam2025/docs/NOTES.md

     - ✅ Remove an ability
     - ⚠️ Add a component to an ability
     - ⚠️ Remove a component from an ability

+## 🍅 Pomodoro 46
+- ✅ Add functionality for managing abilities to PartyMember
+    - ✅ Add a new ability
+    - ✅ Remove an ability
+    - ✅ Add a component to an ability
+    - ✅ Remove a component from an ability